-There is serious shortage of professional, registered nurses all over the world.
-Currently, there is an estimated shortage of 30 000 professional and specialty nurses in South Africa.
-The cause of the problem is complex, the start of which can be traced back to decisions regarding the training of nurses, made in 1995.
-Previously nursing was categorized as a critical skill, the training of which was fully funded by Government.
+The growing nursing crisis in SA is complex, the cause of which can be traced back to decisions made regarding the training of nurses in 1995.
+Previously the nursing profession was considered a critical skill, the training of which was fully funded by Government.
+After 1995, everything changed!